Hefazat-e-Islam Bangladesh: 2021 anti-Modi protests

-On the news of arrival of Narendra Modi during Bangladesh 50th year of independence celebrations on 26 March.
+On the news of arrival of Narendra Modi during Bangladesh golden jubilee of the independence celebrations on 26 March.
 Accusing Modi of being anti-Muslim, Hefazat-e-Islam started protesting against invitation of Modi.
-"A leader like Modi should not attend the [Independence Day] event who continues to persecute Muslims in India," said Nurul Islam, leader of Hefazat-e-Islam Bangladesh.

 26-28 March protests

 After the arrival of Narendra Modi in Bangladesh, Hefazat-e-Islam supporters gathered at Baitul Mukarram National Mosque, Dhaka on 26 March after the Friday prayer.
 During the protests, a deadly conflict started when supporters of Awami League tried to stop the protesters from waving their shoes as a sign of disrespect to Modi.
 This resulted in violent clashes from both sides.
 Protesters were dispersed by police using tear gas and rubber bullets injuring scores of people.
 After the incident, the violence then spread to several key districts in the country.
-The attack in Baitul Mukarram infuriated students at Hathazari of Chittagong, the stronghold of Hefazat students.
+The attack in Baitul Mukarram infuriated students at Hathazari of Chittagong, a stronghold of pro-Hefazat students.
 Students came out in the street to protest the attack on their fellows.
-The demonstration was obstructed by Police while passing the Hathazari Police Station.
-Angry protesters started attacking police stations, and public properties, prompting police to open fire.
+The demonstration was obstructed by police while passing the Hathazari Police Station.
+Protesters started attacking police stations, and public properties, prompting police to open fire.
 Four protesters died in the process.
 To stop the spread of news and cut off communication across the country, the government of Bangladesh blocked Facebook on March 26, from the afternoon.

 Hundreds of Hefazat demonstrators returned to the streets of Dhaka on Saturday.
 Clashes were reported from many parts of the country.
-Brahmanbaria is widely affected by the violence.
+Brahmanbaria was widely affected by the violence.
 Hefazat supporters attacked train and government offices.
 Five more people were killed on Saturday.
 Meanwhile, Facebook and its instant messaging app, Facebook Messenger, were kept blocked across the country on Saturday.